 Then there’s the delicious caramel-like flavour, and the sheer convenience.
 I eat 400 grams of sweet potatoes every other day.
 All I do is slice them into wedges and roast them in the oven for 40 minutes on 190c.
 This creates a culinary masterpiece with less effort than breathing.
 I tried roasting sweet potatoes in olive oil once, but all that happened was that they became soggy.

 However, it is a smart idea to eat some fat with the meal.
-According to one widely reported study, eating beta-carotene from tomatoes (the form of pro-vitamin A found in sweet potatoes) alongside just 3-5 grams of a fatty food like avocado boosted its absorption in the digestive tract 2.4 fold.
+According to one widely reported study, eating beta-carotene from tomatoes alongside just 3-5 grams of a fatty food like avocado boosted its absorption in the digestive tract 2.4 fold.
 Furthermore, the conversion of beta-carotene to vitamin A was enhanced 4.8 fold.

 Why vitamin C is the acne nutrient you cannot ignore

-While I don’t believe that sweet potatoes taste good when mixed with oils, you should eat them in a meal alongside some cheese, a piece of steak, or even some chocolate (which doesn’t actually cause acne), or any other acne-friendly food with a decent fat content.
-Even downing a tablespoon of coconut oil out of the blue will make a massive difference.
+Therefore, you should eat sweet potatoes in a meal alongside some full-fat yogurt, a piece of steak, or even some dark chocolate (which doesn’t actually cause acne).
+Even downing a random tablespoon of coconut oil will make a massive difference.

 Only 3-5 grams of fat is required.
 This study compared beef tallow (a saturated fat) and sunflower oil (a polyunsaturated fat) and found that the beef fat improved beta-carotene absorption in female test subjects far more, so skip the vegetable oils.
 They’re a nightmare for acne anyway.